Business Model vs Business Plan What’s the Difference?

 Your business model focuses on optimizing the internal and external operations of your company to earn maximum profits.
 It explains your relationship with dealers, distributors, service partners, customers, and target audience.

-Conversely, your business plan focuses on how you set goals, create strategies, make predictions, and manage labour to sustain and scale your business.
+Conversely, your business plan focuses on how you set goals, create strategies, make predictions, and manage labor to sustain and scale your business.
 It also outlines your relationship with your customers, competitors, industry, and the market.

-- Test the viability of your business idea
+Test the viability of your business idea:

 - Identify market gaps and threats